Skip to main content

 What do GDPR, CCPA and PIPEDA all have to do with one another (besides being a serious word salad)?
 These regulations all govern consumer privacy.
 When you see that cookie pop-up window on websites asking which cookies you’d like active?
 That’s a result of these sorts of regulations aiming to give consumers more power over how companies collect and use their data.

-Fines for breaches under these regulations number in the millions of dollars, so it’s important to keep abreast of them, especially as more arise and changes to current regulations emerge.
+Fines for breaches under these regulations number in the millions of dollars, so it’s important for people involved with email campaigns to keep abreast of them, especially as more arise and changes to current regulations emerge.
 And now, companies like Apple are changing their approach to user data from the outset.

 One of Apple’s changes concerns email marketers in particular.